Contact Us For Help

 Articulation and Phonology

-When groups or patterns of speech sounds are affected, this is referred to as a phonological disorder.
+When groups or patterns of speech sounds are affected, this is referred to as phonological in nature.

 Approach: 8-week block